2014-2015 Admissions Process and Checklist

 - non-refundable application fee ($75 for the Grade school, $50 for Early Childhood)

-Give the signed records release form to your child’s current school to forward school records to CAWS.
+Please give the signed records release form to your child’s current school to forward school records to CAWS.
 As soon as we receive your forms, we will contact you to arrange an interview and student visit.

-4. Teacher Interview: Upon receipt of the application packet, an interview will be set up for both parents and child with two teachers; your child’s prospective class teacher and another member of our faculty.
+5. Interview: Upon receipt of the application packet, an interview will be set up for both parents and child with two teachers; your child’s prospective class teacher and another member of our faculty.
 Following the interview, a decision will be made toward continuing the admissions process.

 For Nursery and Kindergarten, the teachers will have an opportunity to get to know your child through his/her play while you get to know the teachers and learn more about the program.
 The parents and teachers will have an in-depth discussion about your child’s home life, parents’ long-range goals, goals of the curriculum, how the school partners with families in an ongoing relationship to support the healthy development of the child and the class, and answer any questions you may have.